 Prerequisite: Office Careers 173 or concurrent enrollment.
 This course introduces word processing and describes its effect on traditional office operations.
 An understanding of basic word processing principles and fundamental techniques required in the operation of word processing and transcription equipment are introduced.
-Emphasis is placed on grammar, punctuation and spelling skills required in word processing operations.
+Emphasis is placed on grammar, punctuation, and spelling skills required in word processing operations.
+Office Careers 190 is equivalent to Office Careers 179, 182, and 185.
 Laboratory fee.
 (3 Lec., 3 Lab.)